amkhrjee/fontonic/readme.md

 </div>

-> [!NOTE]
+## For browsers other than Chrome & Firefox

-> If you are using Brave, Microsoft Edge, Yandex, Opera or any other chromium-based browsers, download the extension from Chrome Web Store.
+If you are using Brave, Microsoft Edge, Yandex, Opera or any other chromium-based browsers, download the extension from Chrome Web Store.
+For Android devices, use the [Firefox Mobile Add-On](https://addons.mozilla.org/en-US/android/addon/fontonic/).

 ## Development Setup